 Tips for Buying School Shoes Online

-If you are unable to get to one of our stores to get your child professionally fitted and have opted to purchase their school shoes online then here are some very important points to remember:
+If you are unable to visit one of our stores for a professional fitting and have opted to purchase school shoes online, here are our top tips:

-- There should be a child’s thumb width between the end of the shoe and the end of the longest toe.
+- There should be around 12mm between the end of the shoe and the end of the longest toe.

 - The widest part of the foot should correspond with the widest part of the shoe.

-- The fastening mechanism should hold the heel firmly in the back of the shoe.
+- The fastening should hold the heel firmly in the back of the shoe.